 In January 2007, the Company engaged an independent firm to audit the royalties due to the Company pursuant to the Agreement.
 The audit period was from January 1, 2005, up to the product recall in June 2006.
 Royalty income recognized during this period was based on net sales information provided by Novartis, covering sales of products under the Agreement for the applicable periods.
 The Company believes that it has earned and been paid all royalty income due to the Company in the North America territory up to the product recall in June 2006.
 To date, the Company has not been able to audit the amount of royalties that may be due to the Company from sales of licensed products in Canada and Mexico, which are listed as additional fields of use in the Agreement.
 The Company has contacted Novartis to obtain the additional information it needs to complete the audit.
-The Company has not recorded any additional royalty income due to the uncertainty of the pending outstanding audit issues.
+The Company has not recorded any additional royalty income due to the uncertainty of the pending outstanding audit issues, but is currently negotiating with Novartis the amount due to the Company.

-On April 24, 2007, the Company was informed that the United States Patent & Trademark Office ("USPTO") had completed a re-examination of a critical patent pertinent to the Agreement and has been issued a re-examination certificate.
-The re-issued patent essentially strengthens the Company's position with respect to protection of its rights under this patent.
+In April 2007, the Company was informed that the United States Patent and Trademark Office ("USPTO") had completed a reexamination of a critical patent pertinent to the Agreement and has been issued a re-examination certificate.
 The patent is entitled "Non-Occlusive Adhesive Patch for Applying Medication to the Skin" and covers the design for adhesive patches which contain a reservoir of medication to be delivered into the body by absorption through the skin.
-Patches produced under this patent have been used for a number of applications including, among others, the localized treatment of pain and the delivery by infusion of certain medications for systemic conditions.